godotengine/godot-docs/tutorials/3d/environment_and_post_processing.rst

 appreciate it.
 This is because SSAO only acts on *ambient* light, not direct light.

-This is why, in the image above, the effect is less noticeable under the direct light (at the left).
+This is why, in the image above, the effect is less noticeable under the direct light (on the left).
 If you want to force SSAO to work with direct light too, use the **Light Affect** parameter (even though this is not correct, some artists like how it looks).

 SSAO looks best when combined with a real source of indirect light, like GIProbe: